ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 is intended to contain the raw key bits for a raw update.  client.out contains the retrieved key values.

+You can change the location of the policy cert with the --trust_anchors=arg flag.  arg should then be the full path name of the file containing the self-signed policy cert.

 One more addition: